alsabbag/wumpus-prolog/README.md

 ### bleezy

-* Bleezy is yes when agent_location and isBleezy are the same values, otherwise no.
+The following rule shows that *bleezy* is yes when the agent location and *isBleezy* are the same, otherwise it is no.

 ```
 bleezy(yes) :-